Khajistan: Office Of War Information (O.W.I.) Exhibition at Pioneer Works

 Digitizing 1,000+ Urdu children's books, illustration of children reading Quran, Khajistan archive

-New York, NY — Khajistan has assembled a large and vulnerable collection of Urdu children’s books and magazines that rarely survive in libraries.
-T...
+New York, NY — Khajistan has completed the digitization and preservation of a large, vulnerable collection of Urdu children’s books and magazines t...

 Read more